zhangyue-hashdata/cloudberrydb/contrib/pax_storage/README.md

 ### Build GTEST

 1. make sure already build pax with cmake option `-DBUILD_GTEST=on`, default value is on
-2. better with debug cmake option `-DENBALE_DEBUG=on`, default value is on
+2. better with debug cmake option `-DENABLE_DEBUG=on`, default value is on
 3. run tests

 ```